brandonkelly/bk.sarge.ee_addon/README.markdown

 Sarge
 ======================================================================

-Sarge enhances ExpressionEngine’s built-in Drop Down List field by giving you the capability to group your options into `optgroup`s and specify the values for each option.
+Sarge enhances ExpressionEngine's built-in Drop Down List field by giving you the capability to group your options into `optgroup`s and specify the values for each option.